Breaking up with a girlfriend or boyfriend

 How to divide the property?

-If the partners are not married, then they do not have community property, as is common in marriage.
-This means that each is the owner of those things that they bought with their own money.
 If the partners buy an item together, they own it jointly.
 The moment they no longer want to be together, they can dissolve such co-ownership by agreement and settle financially.
-They can dissolve co-ownership by dividing the property (if it is physically possible and makes sense – for example, a large plot of land), or one of them can keep the property and pay the other one off, or they can sell the property and split the money.
-If they cannot agree on how to divide the joint property, they can take legal action in court to decide how to dissolve the joint ownership and settle the ex-partnership.
+They can dissolve the co-ownership by dividing the co-ownership (if physically possible and it makes sense – for example, a large plot of land), or one of them keeps the item and pays the other off, or they can sell the item and split the money.

 Shared animal